frictionlessdata/frictionlessdata.io/templates/standards/csv.md

     1,2,3
     4,"5,3",6

-Here there are 3 rows each of 3 columns (note a CSV file does not have to have the same number of columns in each row).
-Now how 2nd column in last line is "quoted" because the content of that column contain a "," which we have to escape so it does not clash with the "," separating columns.
+Here there are 3 rows each of 3 columns.
+Notice how the second column in the last line is "quoted" because the content of that value actually contains a "," character.
+Without the quotes this character would be interpreted as a column separator.
+To avoid this confusion we put quotes around the whole value.
+The result is that we have 3 rows each of 3 columns (Note a CSV file does not *have* to have the same number of columns in each row)

 ### Dialects of CSVs

-As mentioned above CSV files actually have quite a bit of variation in the structure of CSV files.
+As mentioned above CSV files actually can have quite a bit of variation in structure.
 Key options are:

 * Delimiter: rather than ',' can be ';', '\t' (tab), '|' etc
 * Record / line terminator: is '\n' (unix), '\n\r' (dos) or something else ...